Caroline F. Putnam

-Caroline F. Putnam (29 July 1826 – 14 January 1917), abolitionist and educator, from Massachusetts, devoted herself in abolitionist movement and opened the Holley School for freed slaves.
-Putnam graduated from Oberlin College after finishing 4 years of study and devoted herself in abolitionist movement.
-In the early 1860s Putnam emphasized on aid for the freed slaves.
+Caroline F. Putnam (July 29, 1826 – January 14, 1917) was an American abolitionist and educator from Massachusetts, devoted herself in abolitionist movement and opened the Holley School for freed slaves.

+Putnam graduated from Oberlin College after finishing four years of study and devoted herself in abolitionist movement.
+In the early 1860s, Putnam emphasized on aid for the freed slaves.
 Later, she moved to Lottsburg, Virginia, to open the Holley School for freed slaves.
-She was an innovative and responsible teacher who devoted her life in educating and delivering ideas of freedom to black children from labor families.
+She devoted her life in educating and delivering ideas of freedom to black children from labor families.